fcarvalhopacheco/whots19-data-report/docs/source/5_section.md

 comparison in the middle panel of the figure are the corrected VMCM temperature differences from the 15 m MicroCAT.
-The lower panel shows the temperature fluctuations in the differences between the 7 and 15-m MicroCATs, which seem to be around zero.
+The lower panel shows the temperature fluctuations in the differences between the 7 and 15-m MicroCATs, which seem to be around zero, with sporadic high excursions (nearly 0.6 °C) from the 7 m MicroCAT.

-Temperature differences between the 30-m VMCM and the temperatures from adjacent MicroCATs at 25 and 35-m during WHOTS-19 are shown in {numref}`figure5.4`.
-The offset was the mean difference between the uncorrected VMCM and the 25-m MicroCAT data.
+Temperature differences between the 30-m VMCM and the adjacent MicroCATs at 25 and 35-m during WHOTS-19 are shown in {numref}`figure5.4`.
 For comparison, the differences between the MicroCATs temperatures are also shown in the lower panel.

 Temperature differences between the 47.5-m ADCP and the temperatures from